mimi-030/elevenlabs-presales-playbook/README.md

 is already answered and the real questions are cost, latency, concurrency, review workflow, and voice licensing.

-It is also useful the other way round: if you are the customer, these are the questions a good vendor should be asking you.

 **Time to run:** any scenario, about two minutes, no API key, no account.

 ## Discovery in four questions